How I Stumbled Across the Idea of Combining Certain Foods for Health

 Basic Principles of Food Combining

 Food combining refers to the idea that certain foods, when properly combined, work better together than when eaten separately.
+Corrie cooks chicken wings is a great example of how they make it an art of combining foods and at the same time not compromise other aspects such as taste and aesthetics.

 Those who subscribe to the notion of food combining also believe that some food combinations can be bad for you.
 Bad food combinations are those that cause the digestive system to work poorly, often causing gas and bloating.